fodare/Azure_Lessons/README.md

       - copy/paste daa into textbox
       - Click "Download VPN clinet"
       - Open and Run the executable in order to install VPN client.
+   - Poral screen
+      - Select the VPN you just created and click "Connect"
+   - Agent windows:
+      - Click "connect"

+### Network Security Group (NSG)
+- It's a basic cloud based firewall.
+- It doesn't have all the features of a tradintional firewall.
+- Has the basic functionality to restrict access to your resources.

+You can use NSG on to limit resource exposure when:
+- Securing traffic flow between:
+   - Application - Intenet
+   - Application - Applications

+Tools to create NSGs
+- Azure Portal
+- Powershell
+- Azure CLI

+Creating NSG from Azure portal:
+- Go to networking -> Network security group
+- Go into Bascis Tab and define parameters(Sunscription, Resource group, Name, Region)
+- Review and create -> Create

+Creatting security rule:
+- Find and delect the NSG you'd like to modify.
+- From the NSG menu bar, click on inbound security rules or outbound security rules.
+- Add values for the diffrent applicable sections(Source, Source IP, Port, destination, etc.)
+- Click Review + Create -> Create

+Creating a Network Endpoint to secure Azure storeage Account.
+Limit network access to Azure resources to a virtual network subnet through a network service endpoint

+Sercuring Azure storage account via endpoint:
+- Create Vnet with subnet.
+- Enable endpoint.
+- Restrict network access of subnet.
+- Restrict network access to resource (Azure storage account)